CCMS-UCSD/GNPSDocumentation/docs/spectrumcuration.md

 Select an input spectrum file.

+!!! note
-NOTE: do not change the spectral library that is selected.
+	Do not change the spectral library that is selected.

 ### Annotation Fields